blues/notecard-env-var-manager/README.md

 }
 ```

-## Samples/Examples
+## Examples

-The `samples` directory contains all non-Arduino examples of how to use this library, while `examples` contains solely the Arduino examples.
+The `non_arduino_examples` directory contains all non-Arduino examples of how to use this library, while `examples` contains solely the Arduino examples.
 [The Arduino library specification requires that the folder containing Arduino examples specifically be named "examples"](https://arduino.github.io/arduino-cli/0.33/library-specification/#library-examples), hence this separation.

 ## Unit Tests